thetalhamirza/LockBox/README.md

 # LockBox

 LockBox is a command-line password manager built with Python.
-It is my final project for CS50p, and allows you to securely store and manage your passwords.
+It allows you to securely store and manage your passwords.
+This is my final project for CS50p, and I hope you'll like it :)

 ## Features